How to Install Free SSL with Let's Encrypt on Ubuntu

 renew_hook = systemctl reload apache2

-After saving, test the full renewal hook:
+After saving, verify the renewal hook works:

 sudo certbot renew --dry-run